Tejas-H5/Calculator/Readme.md

 - tensors like `T(1200, 700)`
 - For loop construct.
     - classic init, check, iterate c style
+- user defined functions
 ### What do I want to add next?
-- For loop construct.
+- range based for loop construct.
-    - also range based for loop. `for i in [thing]`
+    - `for i in [thing]`
-        - I dont care for it
+    - I dont care for it at the moment

-- Functions

 - common math funcs
     - matrix multiplication
     - vector math
     - quaternions

-- common elementwise tensor x number funcs
+- `mesh()` function that accepts a list of vertices and triangle indices, and generates a 3D Mesh

-- `image()` function that accepts a tensor and displays it as an image
+- `image()` function that accepts a matrix and displays it as an image
 - `plot()` function that accepts two lists, and plots x and ys with a line

 - array programming like in Sverchok blender addon. basically, a node that was like f(x : float) -> float would implicitly be f(x : float[]) -> float[] by applying the function elementwise, and the number of dimensions is infinite.
     - If a function expects types (T1, T2, ... , Tn), then we first check if the arguments passed in were correct, and evaluate normally.
     Else, we see which arguments are of type T1[][]..., and then we go ahead and invoke the function multiple times for every value of T1 in the array, for each argument.
         - order can be non-deterministic

-- user defined functions

-- quick optimization : store rows as vectors, not individual number objects
-    - or if there was a way to just represent everything as one massive 1d array, that would be nice
-    - TODO: make everything a tensor, would simplify a lot of the code

-- A C++ port ?
 - Hex, binary, custom base numbers

-- easy optimizations:
 - Times
     - like `1:20am` and then we can add/subtract them to get durations and such
     - Also dates
     - And numbers with arbitrary units
+        - not clear how I would do this just yet

+### The near distant future
 - Big numbers. unlimited size numbers. and manually implement arithmetic
     - Might just yoink someone else's library for this.
 I can't be bothered
-    - This is quite hard to get right, I will try again later
+    - Turns out this is quite hard to get right, I will try again later
+- A C++/Rust port ?
+    - most likely will be rust, as that is easier to program this in

 ### What do I want to remove?
 - `[ERROR]: Argument 0 to function sin was of type ERROR, but it wants NUMBER`